survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 leanpub-end-insert
 ```

 If you refresh the browser, you should see `Uncaught TypeError: Cannot read property 'bind' of undefined`.
-This has to do with that `onValueClick` definition we added. *Typing with React* chapter discusses how to use `propTypes` to work around this problem.
+This has to do with that `onValueClick` definition we added.
+This is something we'll address next.

+T> *Typing with React* chapter discusses how to use `propTypes` to work around this problem.
 It's a feature that allows us to set good defaults for props while also checking their types during development.

 ### Connecting `Lane` with `Editable`